What are the aims of this leaflet?

 What is congenital dermal melanocytosis?

 Congenital dermal melanocytosis is a common, harmless, pigmented birthmark.
-It is sometimes also called lumbrosacral dermal melanocytosis, and is sometimes still referred to by its old name of a Mongolian Blue Spot.
+Formerly, it was known as Mongolian blue spot.
+Sometimes, it is also called lumbrosacral dermal melanocytosis.
 It is usually seen at birth or shortly afterwards.
 It typically disappears before the age of 6.

 What causes congenital dermal melanocytosis?